fenok/react-router-typesafe-routes/README.md

 yarn add react-router-typesafe-routes@next
 ```

-You'll need to use one of platform-specific entry points, each of which requires `react` as a peer dependency:
+You have to use one of the platform-specific entry points, each of which requires `react` as a peer dependency:

 - `react-router-typesafe-routes/dom` for web, `react-router-dom` is a peer dependency;
 - `react-router-typesafe-routes/native` for React Native, `react-router-native` is a peer dependency.